The Tyranny of 'Weekend Plans'

 It's a delicate dance that requires balancing authenticity with social grace, depth with brevity, self-respect with respect for others' expectations.

-Sometimes, you wish you could respond with, "I'm planning to exist intensely.
+Sometimes, I wish I could respond with, "I'm planning to exist intensely.
 How about you?"

 Bridging the Gap: To Answer or Not to Answer?